Isotretinoin

 This section has been translated automatically.

-• Therapy for women of childbearing age is the responsibility of the prescribing physician and should only be carried out if there is sufficient compliance.
-Before starting therapy, the patient must be informed in detail about the teratogenic risks of the substance and must confirm this information in writing!
-A negative pregnancy test must be available before therapy begins and during therapy there must be sufficient contraception protection, whereby the effect of oral contraceptives can be impaired!
+• Treatment of women of childbearing age is the responsibility of the prescribing doctor and should only be carried out if there is sufficient compliance.
+The patient must be informed in detail about the teratogenic risks of the substance before starting treatment and must confirm this in writing!
+A negative pregnancy test must be available before therapy and adequate contraceptive protection must be in place during therapy, whereby the effect of oral contraceptives may be impaired!

-• The capsule material of Isotretinoin contains peanut components!
-This drug is contraindicated in case of peanut allergy.
-Alternatively, acne vulgaris (the peanut-free) can be treated with acitretin (0.3 mg/kg bw/day).
+• The capsule material of isotretinoin contains peanut components!
+This medication is contraindicated in the case of a peanut allergy.
+Alternatively, acitretin (0.3 mg/kg bw/day) can be used for acne vulgaris (peanut-free).

 • The connection between acne therapy with isotretinoin and the risk of developing depression is controversially discussed.
 This question was investigated in a meta-analysis (Huang et al. 2017).
-This did not reveal any evidence of an increased risk for the development of depression, rather the opposite.
+There was no evidence of an increased risk of developing depression, but rather the opposite.

 Literature